ProReNata/gotenberg/PRORENATA.md

 curl --request POST -F files=@test.rtf -F "outputFormat=text" http://localhost:3002/forms/libreoffice/convert -o output.txt
 ```

+*Attention:* is not setup to work with multiple files in the request.

 ## PDF/Image Conversion with ghostscript and graphicsmagic

 Unless specified a pdf is converted to an png-image, all other files are converted to pdf.

-Force mode by setting format in request body:
+Force operation by setting output format in request body:
 - outputFormat=<auto, png, pdf> (default=auto)

-As with other routes in gotenberg it's possible to convert in batch which will return a zip-archive of all files.
+As with other routes in gotenberg it's possible to convert multiple files in 1 request which will return the result in a zip-archive.

 ### convert page 1 of pdf to png